x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/enhanced-filtering-for-connectors.md

 - Hybrid environments (e.g., on-premises Exchange)

-Enhanced Filtering for Connectors allows you to filter email based on the actual source of messages that arrive over the inbound connector.
+Enhanced Filtering for Connectors (also known as "skip listing") allows you to filter email based on the actual source of messages that arrive over the inbound connector.
 For more information about connectors in Exchange Online, see [Configure mail flow using connectors in Office 365](use-connectors-to-configure-mail-flow.md).

 ## Scenarios

-The most common scenario that Enhanced Filtering is designed for is the Hybrid environments; however, the mail destined for on-premise mailboxes will still not be filtered by EOP.
-The only way to get full EOP scanning on all mailboxes is to [move your MX record to Office 365](https://docs.microsoft.com/Office365/SecurityCompliance/eop/set-up-your-eop-service#step-6-use-the-microsoft-365-admin-center-to-point-your-mx-record-to-eop).
+The most common scenarios that Enhanced Filtering is designed for are Hybrid environments; however, the mail destined for on-premise mailboxes will still not be filtered by Exchange Online Protection.
+The only way to get full Exchange Online Protection scanning on all mailboxes is to [move your MX record to Office 365](https://docs.microsoft.com/Office365/SecurityCompliance/eop/set-up-your-eop-service#step-6-use-the-microsoft-365-admin-center-to-point-your-mx-record-to-eop).

-Enhanced Filtering for Connectors is meant to help customers see the value of EOP and ATP.
-As suggested above, the ultimate recommendation we have for any customer who has enabled Enhanced Filtering is to actually move the MX record over to Office 365 once testing is done.
-Although, it is possible to keep Enhanced Filtering enabled as a permanent solution, it is not recommended.
-Skip listing IP addresses actually adds more complexity to your environment and sending the mail directly to Office 365 reduces that complexity.
+Enhanced Filtering for Connectors is meant to promote the value of Exchange Online Protection (EOP) and Advanced Threat Protection (ATP).
+If you have enabled Enhanced Filtering, we recommend that you move the MX record to Office 365 after testing is done.
+Although it is possible to keep Enhanced Filtering enabled as a permanent solution, it is not recommended; it adds complexity to your environment and sending the mail directly to Office 365 reduces that complexity.
+For example, some hosts might invalidate DKIM signatures, causing false positives.
+As another example, when two systems are responsible for protection, determining which one acted on the message to correct the problem is more complicated.

 ## About complex routing